The shift from academic writing, such as essays and articles, to complex business reports, can be scary!

 You use a research report when something big is coming up!
 It could be a potential merger, or a new product line, or a shift in the current way of working.

 A big change requires a comprehensive report studying all its implications.
-For example, if the company wants to introduce a new product, the research report will consist of elements like target audience, marketing strategy, advertising campaigns, etc.
+For example, if the company wants to introduce a new product, the research report will consist of elements like target audience, marketing communication strategy, advertising campaigns, etc.

 4. Explanatory Report